ddasker/mysql-enterprise/security-audit/security-audit.md

     <copy>SELECT emp_no,salary FROM employees.salaries WHERE salary > 90000;</copy>
     ```

 8. Let's setup Audit to only log access to salaries tables.
-Using the Administrative Connection, create a Audit Filter for salaries
+Using the <span style="color:red">Administrative Account</span>, create a Audit Filter for salaries

     a.
 Remove previous filter:
     **![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) mysql>**